onewithhammer/web-driver-io-tutorial/README.md

 | cssValidation1.js             | Example how to validate several CSS properties
 | saucelabs.js                  | Example how to use cloud based test site (saucelabs)
 | gruntSauceLabs.js             | Example how to use grunt + grunt-webdriver + saucelabs
 | Gruntfile.js | Example Gruntfile with grunt-webdriver and 3 browser/OS configs
 | Gruntfile-dataLoopExample2.js | Gruntfile for dataLoopExample2.js to run against saucelabs
+| Gruntfile-gruntSaucelabs.js |Gruntfile for gruntSaucelabs.js to run against saucelabs
+| wdio.conf-saucelabs-dataLoopExample2.js | WDIO config file for dataLoopExample2.js on two different OS/browsers (saucelabs)
+| wdio.conf-dataLoopExample2.js | WDIO config file for dataLoopExample2.js on two different browsers (locally)

 ## TEST